lamdu/presentation-live-2018/Script.md

 Many programmers love the REPL!
-It provides validation, useful feedback, it's an excellent learning tool, and in some cases it even provides program output - obviating the need to build a full application.
+It provides validation, useful feedback, it's an excellent learning tool, and in some cases it even provides the program output - obviating the need to build a full application.

 But, many "real" programmers don't often use the REPL,